 These systems are easy to zone and offer room-to-room temperature control with multiple thermostats.

 Radiant systems can use a wide variety of fuel sources to heat the liquid, including solar water heaters, oil boilers, wood-fired boilers or gas boilers.

-Forced air systems not only blow hot air, but they also push allergens, dust and other airborne particles to every room in your home.
+Forced air systems not only blow hot air but also push allergens, dust and other airborne particles to every room in your home.
 Improved indoor air quality can reduce allergies, medical bills, incidences of asthma and more.

 Furniture can be placed anywhere without regard to registers or vents.
 And rooms with high, open ceilings and floor-to-ceiling windows can be heated easily and efficiently.
 Mechanical systems for radiant floor heating can also be effortlessly designed because of the ability to interface easily with solar, geothermal and cogeneration fuel cells.